Vualto/vuplay-jwplayer/README.md

 3. In the file `vuplay-jwplayer.js` replace `<hls-stream-url>` with your [HLS](https://developer.apple.com/streaming/) stream URL.
 4. In the file `vuplay-jwplayer.js` replace `<fairplay-cert-url>` with the URL to the fairplay certificate.
 Please contact support@vualto.com if you do not have this URL.
 5. In the file `vuplay-jwplayer.js` replace `<your-vudrm-token>` with a VUDRM token from [https://admin.drm.technology](https://admin.drm.technology)
+6. In the file `index.html` replace `<jwplayer-key>` with your JWPlayer key.
-6. Run `npm run build` in the project's root.
+7. Run `npm run build` in the project's root.
 This will create a `dist` folder that contains all the files needed to run this demo.
-N.B.
-You will need to add the host `bitmovin.local.vuplay.co.uk` to your local machine's hosts file in order for this to work.
-This domain will need to be white listed within your Bitmovin dashboard.
+8. Add the host `jwplayer.vuplay.local.drm.technology` to your local machine's hosts file.
-7. Load a supported browser and go to `https://jwplayer.vuplay.local.drm.technology:14703`
+9. Load a supported browser and go to `https://jwplayer.vuplay.local.drm.technology:14703`

 You will need an enterprise license with JW Player in order to playback DRM encrypted content.
 Please contact support@vualto.com or [JW Player](https://www.jwplayer.com/pricing/) for more information.

 To retrieve the JW Player key [click here](https://dashboard.jwplayer.com/#/players/downloads) and copy the license key for the appropriate player in the `Downloads` section.

 In order to allow DRM encrypted playback in chrome (<https://goo.gl/EEhZqT>), SSL has been enabled for the demo.
 You will get a warning about an invalid cert `NET::ERR_CERT_AUTHORITY_INVALID` but this can safely be ignored.